 How do I apply for a grant from ONE?

 ONE is not a grant-making organization and does not provide aid directly to individuals, governments or organizations.
-The single exception is our ONE Africa Award, which is given annually to an African civil society organization that demonstrates commitment and success in advocacy to promote the attainment of one or more of the Millennium Development Goals.
+The single exception is our ONE Africa Award, which is given annually to an African civil society organization that demonstrates commitment and success in advocacy to promote the attainment of one or more of the Sustainable Development Goals.
 The award is generously funded by the Howard G. Buffett Foundation.

 What does ONE do if it doesn’t give grants or work on the ground in Africa?